While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 The two images above are of ‘old John’ who was kind of a Smoke Trail Ranch icon.
 He lived on

-the Frye Ranch just beyond the (now) Arizona State Park, Entry Gate Pay Station, in a little
+the Frye Ranch just beyond the (now) Arizona State Park (Entry Gate Pay Station) in a little

-in.
-Rosie Targhetta was in the kitchen at the time, and looked up, to see his weathered face
+house peering in.
+Rosie Targhetta happened to be in the kitchen at the time and looked up to

-highlighted by a mighty flash of lightning.
-She screamed with fear, before she realized it was
+see his weathered face highlighted by a mighty flash of lightning.
+She screamed with fear

-old John holding up a mess of fish beckoning to be let in out of the torrential downpour.
-On the
+before she realized it was old John holding up a mess of fish, beckoning to be let in out of the

-left we see a Christmas card of Old John which he sent out to friends and family one Holiday,
+torrential downpour.
+On the (left) we see a Christmas card of Old John which he sent out to

-the photo was taken by no other than Helen Frye herself, who shared a mastery of photography
+friends and family one Holiday, the photo was taken by no other than Helen Frye herself who

-with Jack Frye.
-The image to the right is a painting Helen did of John later which now resides
+shared a mastery of photography with Jack Frye.
+The image (right) is a painting Helen did of

 Frye Ranch- Old John